(1834 - 1900)

 Branch of Service: Infantry

 He was a graduate of the University of Louisiana (now Tulane) law school and practiced in Vicksburg.
-In 1861 he organized the Warren Rifles, which was mustered into Confederate service as Company C, 19th Mississippi Infantry - he was its first Captain (from April 1861).
+In 1861 he organized the Warren Rifles, which was mustered into Confederate service as Company C, 19th Mississippi Infantry - he was their first Captain (from April 1861).

 On the Campaign